Health Eating for Seniors | September 15, 2021

 When eating out – Whenever possible, seniors should refrain from ordering any foods that may have any uncooked ingredients.
 These are usually marked on the menu, but you can always ask the waiter or waitress to confirm just in case.
 Just like with any home-cooked meals, refrigerate any leftovers brought from the restaurant or takeaway within two hours after getting back home.

 Comfort Keepers® trained caregivers help provide senior clients with the highest quality of life possible to keep them happy and healthy at home.
-Our Interactive Caregiving™ system provides care that addresses safety, nutrition, mind, body, and activities of daily living (ADLs).
+In particular, our Interactive Caregiving™ system provides care that addresses safety, nutrition, mind, body, and activities of daily living (ADLs).

 Our philosophy is to elevate the human spirit and our caregivers will be there every step of the way to ensure your loved one has a better quality of life.
-Personal and empathetic care is care that starts in the heart, and it allows us to meet our client’s exact needs.
+As a result, personal and empathetic care starts in the heart and allows us to meet our client’s exact needs.

 Learn more about our unique service which offers respite care, overnight care, personal care, companionship care, palliative care, and end-of-life care by contacting the Comfort Keepers Victoria office.